Search Jobs In Santa Rosa

 Minimum Qualifications

-Education: Any combination of education which would provide the opportunity to acquire the knowledge and abilities listed.
-Normally, academic courses in business administration, legal practices, bookkeeping, auditing and/or accounting would provide this opportunity.
-A Certified Payroll Professional Certificate (CPP) is desirable.
+Education: Any combination of training and experience which would provide the opportunity to acquire the knowledge and abilities listed.
+Normally, academic course work in public administration, business administration, human resources, political science, psychology or closely related courses would provide such opportunity.
+Alternately, human resources interviewing and selection experience may substitute for some academic background.

 Knowledge, Skills, and Abilities